programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 Exploring the network graph of Dutch publications since 1800 through catalogue metadata visualisation may also be of value to historians of science, offering a fresh angle on the traditional narrative of how the sciences developed in the Netherlands.
 At the same time, researchers working within a specific discipline, such as mathematics or literary studies, may use this same network graph to discover related publications they had not previously considered.

-Other examples of of activities that could be done, just focusing on subject heading data in libraries include:
+Other activities that could be carried out, focusing on subject heading data in libraries, include:
-* Looking at a complete collection of subject headings for main collection to understand what sections are strongly represented and could be pulled out an highlighted
+* Looking at a complete collection of subject headings for the main collection to understand which sections are strongly represented and could be highlighted.
-* Visualizing secondary subject headings in a collection of a picture book collection to understand the social and cultural contexts included in the collection and identify gaps
+* Visualising secondary subject headings in a picture book collection to understand the social and cultural contexts included in the collection and identify gaps.
-* Comparing topic clustering of two different special collections on vintage plant books and current gardening book to research what overlap exists and how this topic has changed over time
+* Comparing the topic clustering of two different special collections, one of vintage plant books and one of current gardening books, to research what overlap exists and how this topic has changed over time.

 Library data includes information beyond subject headings and there is universe of possibility when it comes to exploring metadata.

 ### Dataset

 To experiment with in this lesson, we provide eight data files containing bibliographic metadata for books in the [Nederlandse Bibliografie Online (Online Dutch Bibliography)](https://www.kb.nl/over-ons/diensten/de-nederlandse-bibliografie), the catalogue of the National Library of the Netherlands.
 Together, these files span the period from 1800 to 2000, with each file covering a twenty-five-year segment.
+The first segment (1800–1825) contains 2,119 nodes.
+The final segment, spanning 1975–2000, contains over 10,000 nodes.

 The data files are provided in JSON format, a plain-text format well suited to representing structured data.
 For each book catalogued under the broader subject heading "wetenschap" (science), the JSON files contain at least the following metadata: